lothrond/alienware-m17xr3-ejectcd-systemd/README.md

     sudo systemd-hwdb update
     sudo udevadm trigger /dev/input/event4

-(Check with your distribution for information on reloading this database, as these commmands may be different).
+(Check with your distribution for information on updating this, as these commmands may be different).

-Now, to see if the patch applied correctly, one can issue something like:
+Now, to see if the patch applied correctly, issue something like:

 	sudo udevadm test /sys/class/input/event4 | grep KEYBOARD_KEY_89